antsh3k/git_tutorial/README.md

 # git_tutorial
-This is a basic tutorial for new users to play around with git
+This is a basic tutorial for new users to play around with git.

+# Contribute to this repository!
+1. Create a Fork
+2. Change something
+3. Create a pull request

 # Basic git commands: